Lodakins/TutoringApp/README.md

 ### Authentication
 Apart from the register and login endpoints, an API Key is required to be sent as part of every request to the backend, in the form of an ` x-access-token` request header.it is generated when you login use successfully login.

+### ADMIN DETAILS
+Admin details are found in the middlware folder called admin.txt

 ### Request and Resoponse Sample

 Request paramter can be JSON or url encoded paramter